Nenad Dimitrijević: Loan to UNICS Kazan (2022–2023)

 He was loaned to Russian club UNICS Kazan for the 2022–2023 season.
 UNICS went on to win the VTB United League after defeating Lokomotiv Kuban with 4–1 in the finals series.
 Dimitrijević was named the VTB United League Playoffs MVP for his performances.
 Over 50 VTB League games, he averaged 12.9 points, 5.5 assists and 2.5 rebounds per game.
 With the loan period expired, Valencia decided to release ties with him and Dimitrijević became free agent on 4 June 2023.

+After signing for Zenit Saint Petersburg of the VTB United League in 2025, Dimitrijević went out on loan to Bayern Munich of the BBL and EuroLeague in January 2026.

+Aris Thessaloniki (2026–present)

+On July 1, 2026, Dimitrijević signed a two-year contract with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.